 Within the first 2 weeks, ask the new team for an honest assessment:

 This assessment might change your roadmap.
 If the new team identifies critical issues the old team normalized, you'll want to address them before adding features.
+A formal code audit at this stage gives you a structured, independent assessment of what you're working with.

 This is normal and expected.
 The new team is learning a codebase they didn't write.
 Decisions take longer because context is missing.
 Some questions can only be answered by reading code, not by documentation.